Health Insurance Programs

 Family Resource Centers

 Local Family Resource Centers are located in five communities in Plumas County with staff members and volunteers that can help you find the right health insurance program for you and your family.
 Most of these centers have Certified Application Assistants that are available to assist you in applying for health insurance programs, and some have other resources that will help you get the health care you need to stay healthy.
-The other services may include financial assistance to travel out of county to a medical appointment, assistance with prescriptions, but these may change from time to time so call and find out what’s currently offered.
+The other services may include financial assistance to travel out of county to a medical appointment, and assistance with prescriptions, but these may change from time to time so call and find out what’s currently offered.
 Maternal, Child, and Adolescent Health program at the Plumas County Public Health Agency also has Certified Application Assistants on staff.
 Each resource center is unique, providing local access to valuable opportunities and services.
 Call a resource center to find out what activities and services are offered near you.

 Family Resource Centers